Louisa Adams, First Foreign-Born First Lady

-Louisa Adams, the English-born wife of US president John Quincy Adams, was indispensable to her husband’s political career.
-Though not a great beauty, she was literate, a fashionable dresser, and had Continental polish and charm from many years spent in Europe.
-Most importantly, she understood how to use her social skills to make up for her husband’s inadequacies, as we see in Napoleon in America.
+Louisa Adams, wife of John Quincy Adams, was the first foreign-born First Lady of the United States.
+A native of London, Louisa was literate, a fashionable dresser, and had Continental polish and charm from many years spent in Europe.
+Most importantly, she understood how to use her social skills to make up for her husband’s inadequacies.
 In 1815, Louisa Adams made a dangerous journey across Europe to join her husband in Paris, in which she encountered the effects of the Napoleonic Wars firsthand.

 Louisa Catherine Johnson was born in London on February 12, 1775, to an American father – Joshua Johnson, a Maryland merchant residing in London – and an English mother, Catherine Nuth.
 The second of eight children, Louisa grew up in London and in Paris, where her family took refuge from 1778 to 1783, since her father sided with the Patriots during the American Revolution.
 In consequence, Louisa spoke French fluently.